Why Weight Loss Requires Time, Not Urgency

 Key Takeaways

-• Urgency increases stress hormones.
+• Urgency increases stress hormones that promote fat storage and appetite.

-• Rapid weight loss risks rebound.
+• Rapid weight loss risks metabolic damage, muscle loss, and weight rebound.

-• NuYu Medical supports steady, safe outcomes.
+• NuYu Medical supports steady, safe outcomes through medical oversight.

-• Long-term success prioritises physiology.
+• Long-term success prioritises physiological health over speed.

 References